 Watsonville Earn-A-Bike Program

 Earn-A-Bike uses a peer-to-peer education model to provide mentoring to middle school participants and leadership experience for high school students.
-Teen graduates of the Pajaro Valley High ROP Bike Technology classes act as mentors and "roll" models, working with their younger peers to refurbish donated bikes and teach bike maintenance skills.
+High school students, including graduates of the ROP Bike Technology classes act Harbor, Soquel, and Pajaro Valley High School, act as mentors and "roll" models, working with their younger peers to refurbish donated bikes and teach bike maintenance skills.

 We need your support to keep the Earn-A-Bike program going strong!
 Your donation of $25 or more will provide an Earn-A-Bike participant with a helmet, lock, lights, and other accessories.